reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 .. code-block:: bash

     $ cd my_project
     $ git init
     Initialized empty Git repository ...

+Depending on your git version and configuration, the default branch may be called :bash:`master` or :bash:`main`.
+In this exercise many examples use :bash:`master`, but the same ideas apply if your branch is called :bash:`main`.

 It is generally also a good idea to set up git with your name and email address so that contributions to a repository can be attributed transparently.
 This can be done with the following commands which will set the global settings of git.
-It is only necessary to do this once regardless of how many reporitories you initialize.
+It is only necessary to do this once regardless of how many repositories you initialize.

 More information `here <https://git-scm.com/docs/git-init>`_.